 No one wants to spend every evening cooking food to take to work with them the next day.
 You’ll get sick of it and you’ll get lazy.
 You need to bulk make or prepare in advance.

 If I had a salad on Tuesday, make it on Monday, but take a tin of tomato soup and some bread the following Wednesday so I don’t have to worry about coming home and making more lunch.

 Have what you’re having for dinner for lunch the next day.
 Potato salad, spaghetti bolognese, soup etc.

 Pack it all up, stick it in the fridge and then leave a note on your door, or wherever you’ll see it, so you don’t forget it the next day.
-When I first started this challenge I would often get to work and realise that I didn’t have my lunch on me and have to buy something.
+When I first started this challenge I would often get to work and realize that I didn’t have my lunch on me and had to buy something.
 Which is not going to help me save money, or do meal prep that evening.

 Step 4: Monitor your spending

 To make this easier on myself, I only take £20 in cash with me when I go to a shop.

 Keep your receipts from your shop.
 Compare the price to what you use in the week.
 If you spend £1.50 on three tins of soup and only £1 on ingredients to make three days’ worth of soup, why bother buying the soup cans?
 Buy more ingredients instead, it’s healthier, cheaper and you’re more likely to actually eat it.

 Step 5: Save money